ayoakinti/iamayoakinti/README.md

 - 👋 Hi, I’m Ayomide Akintimehin
 - 👀 I’m interested in building amazing projects that would influence a lot of people.
-- 🌱 I’m currently learning Node.js and JamStack
 - 💞️ I’m looking to collaborate ...
-- 📫 How to reach me email: ayoakinti@gmail.com; twitter: @iamayoakinti
+- 📫 How to reach me email: ayoakinti@gmail.com; twitter: @ayoakinti

 <!---
 iamayoakinti/iamayoakinti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.